El Salvador's Bukele seeks 20% minimum wage hike, orders food handouts

 El Salvador this month became the first country to adopt bitcoin as legal tender along with the U.S. dollar, with Bukele touting the cryptocurrency’s potential as a remittance currency for Salvadorans overseas.

-Reporting by Nelson Renteria and Cassandra Garrison; editing by Frank Jack Daniel
+Reporting by Nelson Renteria and Cassandra Garrison; Editing by Frank Jack Daniel, Steve Orlofsky and Bill Berkrot

 Our Standards: The Thomson Reuters Trust Principles.